 Added by Michael Wong on January 21, 2014 at 20:25 — No Comments

 Photography has become the most direct medium for people across the world to understand China since its introduction of photography to the country in the mid-nineteenth century.
-Owing to the special political circumstances, Hong Kong then became a natural stopover for foreign photographers…Continue
+Owing to the special political circumstances, Hong Kong then became a natural stopover for foreign photographers on…Continue

 Added by Michael Wong on January 21, 2014 at 20:18 — No Comments

 BPH is very excited to have received a copy of A Royal Passion.
 Queen Victoria and Photography by Anne Lyden and contributions from Sophie Gordon and Jennifer Green-Lewis.
 The book accompanies the Getty's exhibition of the same name which opens on 4 February at the J Paul Getty Museum, Los Angeles.
-Watch out…Continue
+Watch out for a…Continue

 Added by Michael Pritchard on January 21, 2014 at 6:30 — No Comments